History of the Jews in Tajikistan: History

-As of the 2010 census, there are fewer than 40 Jews are left in Tajikistan.
+As of the 2010 census, there are 36 Jews left in Tajikistan.
 All but two are Ashkenazi; the others are Bukharan, according to the 2010 census.
 They are mostly elderly, poor, and subjected to Antisemitic attacks and persecution.
 One tragic event in the community was the murder of journalist Meirkhaim Gavrielov.
 The Jewish community is moribund, reportedly barely able to function, and relies on aid from world Jewish organizations to survive.
 The majority of the country's Jews live in Dushanbe, which hosts the country's last synagogue.
+In January 15, 2021 the last Jew Jura Abaev of the city of Khujand, Tajikistan, died.

 Historical demographics

 Tajikistan's Jewish population was almost non-existent in 1926, and it increased rapidly between 1926 and 1970.
 In 1970, Tajikistan's Jewish population was over fifty times larger than it was in 1926, numbering almost fifteen thousand people.
 Tajikistan's Jewish population continued growing between 1970 and 1989, but at a much slower rate.
 Since the collapse of Communism virtually all of the Jews in Tajikistan left and moved to other countries between 1989 and 2002.
 Most of the Tajik Jews who emigrated moved to Israel.
 In the late 1980s, around two-thirds of the population were Ashkenazi, and around one-third were Bukharian.